yuanyan/pragmatic-jquery/README.md

 ### Why lowerCamelCase?

-We know that when you write Ruby or Python, you use under_scored method names and CamelCase class names.
+We know that when you write Ruby or Python, you use under_scored method names and UpperCamelCase class names.
 But JavaScript isn't Ruby or Python.

 Consider: